Here are two reasons why I went to The Parliament of World’s Religions Toronto 2018 event.

 Several years ago, when I was still in my twenties, I met a wonderful Chinese-Canadian woman.
 I was fresh from Pakistan where I had lived in a city that did not had Internet or libraries.
 I only had access to books from my school and one bookstore.
 That is all I had!
 As a result of this, I was not educated in Politics, Religions, and Global Issues.
 The only thing I learned in some detail was Islam and how Islam ties all humans as one brotherhood by declaring anti-racist statements.
 My Chinese-Canadian friend introduced me, just a little bit, to her religion Buddhism as well as some political issues.
 Our hearts were pure and young; and, we really loved and trusted each other.
 I wanted to learn from her; and, I promised her that one day I will make time to learn these things.
 However, I lost contact with her some years ago because she ran away from her hometown due to domestic abuse—she had always made sure that I never saw or met her close family members except for one uncle (safer person) because she was very scared of them and she did not want me to mix with them for some reason.
 She hid her plan to leave from me because she did not want me to feel any pain or injury; and, instead of telling me what was going to happen, she treated me to dinner and a heartfelt chat the night after she left forever.
 It was heartbreaking to lose someone so awesome!
 But, I needed to keep the promise I made with her simply because I felt that doing so is an appropriate way of celebrating a champion like L.C.
 She was telepathic just like me.
 I still remember doing a reading with her while sitting outside the North Building of University of Toronto Mississauga.
 She used to say, “Arzoo, let more and more people see you.
 They will fall in love with you”.
 She did a complete makeover of my thoughts and behaviour through her generous company and comments.
 L.C. is the reason why I find the current fights that are taking place between the Muslims and Buddhists meaningless.

 The second reason for attending this transformative event is one of my lucid dreams.
 On Oct 28, I wrote the post “Dream of ‘Breaking Bread’ With Friends” in which I discussed how I dreamt of meeting Dr. Craig Considine and some of his friends.
-This lucid dream took place some months before Oct 28; my precognitive dreams can take place several months and rarely some years before they are actually fulfilled.
+This lucid dream took place around a year before Oct 28, 2018; my precognitive dreams can take place several months and rarely some years before they are actually fulfilled.
 After seeing this dream, I felt sure that I will meet some great speakers at this particular event; and, that I must not miss.
-As a result of all this struggle, this dream was actualized on Nov 03 and I wrote about on this on Nov 04.
+As a result of all this struggle, this dream was actualized on Nov 03; and, I wrote about on this on Nov 04.

 Please journey further with me and learn about this spectacular event!